rachelgem/NCDC_COVID-19-ANALYSIS-/README.md

 - I checked for and remove any duplicate rows in the dataset.
 - Ensured data types are appropriate for each column.
 - Checked for inconsistencies in the death rate column, such as different spellings of the same category, and               standardized them.

+## Visualization and Analysis
+- Lagos state has reported the highest number of confirmed COVID-19 cases, totaling 100,000, followed by the FCT with       30,000, Rivers with 15,000, Kaduna with 7,000, and Oyo with 5,000.
+- The distribution of COVID-19-related deaths across various states reveals significant disparities.
+Lagos stands out       with the highest number of fatalities, totaling 780, indicating a more severe impact in that region.
+Edo, FCT, Oyo, and   Rivers follow with varying death counts, illustrating the diverse impact of the virus on different states.
+- The comprehensive analysis of COVID-19 recoveries in each state reveals that Lagos leads with the highest number of       recoveries, followed by FCT and Rivers.
+- The analysis of COVID-19 testing efforts among different states reveals significant variations.
+Lagos state leads with    the highest testing, totaling 1.5 million, followed by FCT with 750,000, Rivers with 500,000, Kaduna with 300,000, and    Edo state with 200,000.